SySeVR: A Framework for Using Deep Learning to Detect Software Vulnerabilities: Experiments and Results

 \subsubsection{Encoding SeVCs into Vector Representation}

-We use Algorithm \ref{alg_obtaining_vectors} to encode SeVCs into vector representation.
-For this purpose, we adopt $word2vec$ \cite{word2vec} to encode the symbols of each SeVC into fixed-length vectors.
+We use Algorithm \ref{alg_obtaining_vectors} to encode SeVCs into vectors.
+For this purpose, we adopt $word2vec$ \cite{word2vec} to encode the symbols of the SeVCs (extracted from the 15,591 programs) into fixed-length vectors.
+The main hyper-parameters include: the dimensionality of word vectors is 30, the window size is 5, the training algorithm is skip-gram, and the threshold for configuring which higher-frequency words are randomly downsampled is 0.001.
 Then, each SeVC is represented by the concatenation of the vectors representing its symbols.
 We set each SeVC to have 500 symbols (padding or truncating if necessary, as discussed in Algorithm \ref{alg_obtaining_vectors}) and the length of each symbol is 30, meaning $\theta=15,000$.